-Choosing the right strategy is difficult.
+Choosing the right product management strategy is difficult.
 Making the decision to build, buy or partner will test every strand of your company’s fabric.
 Each avenue has ample benefits and risks, so the decision must take into account all aspects of your company and its strengths and weaknesses.

 The decision requires a thorough understanding of your market, your competition, your current customers and, most importantly, those who have not chosen to be your customer.

 Going down the Build path requires an investment of time, energy, and commitment, and that requires understanding the tradeoffs.
 Do you have the resources to pursue this opportunity in-house?
 Is it the best use of your company's time, money and people?
 Will pursuing this opportunity divert your focus from higher priorities?
 Can building the solution allow you to realize its value faster/better/more cheaply?

 Knowing when a Buy decision makes the most sense for a given opportunity comes down to an assessment of your company's core competencies and priorities.
 Is this opportunity out-of-scope for what you do best?
 Would utilizing another company’s solution enable you to retain your focus on higher priorities?
 Do you trust that the solution someone else can provide will be good enough for your needs?